pavelm14/PyPhyloGenomics_ms/MS.md

 ## Next Generation output analysis
-The raw output data of the IonTorrent is a FASTQ format file of XXX MB? and XXX short reads up to XX bp in length.
+The raw output data of the IonTorrent was a FASTQ format file of XXX MB? and XXX short reads up to XX bp in length.
 We created a BLAST database with the exon sequences  of candidate genes found after the exon validation of *B. mori*  genes across the genomes of the model Lepidoptera species.
-We used this database and BLASTn in order to find NGS reads matching the expected candidate genes.
-All reads were separated in bins according to the matching candidate genes.
+We used blasted the find NGS reads against this database in order to find those matching the homologous regions of the candidate genes.
+All reads were separated in bins according to the match against candidate genes.

 We separated reads from each bin according to each specimen index (or barcode).
-Iontorrent recovered many reads with errors in the barcode section.
-During our division of reads according to indexes.
-Thus we compared the sequenced index region with our indexes and measured the Levenshtein distance in order to measure number of nucleotides that differed between two indexes.
-We assumed indexes to be the same if the Levenshtein distance was smaller than 2 units.
-Our module XXX in PyPhyloGenomics is able to do the separation according to indexes taking into account Levenshtein distances and compare the indexes with forward and reverse complements.
+The sequencing process produced many reads with errors in the barcode section.
+Thus, we measured the Levenshtein distance between the sequenced index region and our indexes in order to measure the number of nucleotide changes needed to convert one index into the other.
+We assumed indexes to be the same if the Levenshtein distance was smaller than 2 units (as our indexes differ in two or more nucleotides).
+Our module XXX in PyPhyloGenomics is able to do the separation according to indexes taking into account Levenshtein distances and compare the forward and reverse complement of the index sequences.

-We assembled consensus sequences for each bin containing reads for specimen after quality control using fastx tools and assebly using velvet.
+We performed quality control of the reads using the software fastx_tools and assembled consensus sequences for each bin containing reads for specimen using the *velvet* assembler [@zerbino2008].

 Our functions in PyPhyloGenomics automate this process and require as input the parameters needed for triming low quality reads, triming of indexes and